2 vaccine doses given to police personnel successful in preventing 95 pc COVID deaths: ICMR study | Health

 - India

-Two doses of COVID-19 vaccine administered to high-risk police personnel were successful in preventing 95 percent of deaths due to coronavirus in the Delta variant-driven second wave, according to an ICMR study.
+Two doses of COVID-19 vaccine administered to high-risk police personnel were successful in preventing 95 per cent deaths due to coronavirus in the Delta variant-driven second wave, according to an ICMR study.

 Sharing the study, Paul reiterated the importance of COVID-19 vaccines in preventing severe infection.

 ''We would like to reiterate that our vaccines are effective and hugely safe.
 Pregnant women and lactating women should receive it.
-Patients with cancer and diabetes are even needier in this requirement and here is real-life data to show vaccine effectiveness to prevent deaths is huge,'' Paul said.
+Patients with cancer and diabetes are even more needy in this requirement and here is real life data to show vaccine effectiveness to prevent deaths is huge,'' Paul said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)